mlrun/katacoda-scenarios/quick-start/train.md

 On the bottom status bar, wait until `Python 3` kernel is _idle_.

-For each section you may want to copy, paste to your notebook and execute it.
+For each section copy & paste it to your notebook and execute it.

 ### Set environment

-Initialize MLRun by calling set_environment and provide it the project name
+Initialize an MLRun project by calling `set_environment` and providing the project name

 ```python
 from mlrun import set_environment